‘Red, Orange, Yellow, Green, Blue, Purple’ is (a Hexaptych) a group of 6 paintings to be viewed as one unified piece, exploring non binary identity.

 As a way to develope my abstract painting I have been doing collage inspired by sketches made in the landscape.

-I started this pink abstract landscape painting last year applying some of the methods of abstraction that I had been using with the crowd movement paintings.
-Then in March I did a short course with the painter Simon Carter as tutor.
+I started the ‘New Abstract Downs Link’ landscape last year applying some of the methods of abstraction that I had been using with the crowd movement paintings, but not able to resolve the painting to a point that i was happy with it.
+Then in March I did a short course with the painter/ tutor Simon Carter.
 He encouraged me to do a lot of new experimentation.
 This included using collage which wasn't something I'd used before.
-I found it to be a really useful /dynamic tool for creating abstract compositions.
-This helped me to finish the pink painting and I am continuing to use this now in my abstract paintings.
+I found it to be a really useful tool for creating dynamic abstract compositions.
+Ultimately this helped me to finish the painting and I am continuing to use this method of development in my abstractions.

 I was having trouble resolving one of the Downs Link paintings (image shown below) into the square format so decided to do another version, and I had a specific feeling that I wanted to capture, very different from the previous painting.
 The pathway through the trees is the resulting painting.